OpenSCAD Tutorial: From Photo to Customizable 3D Model

 What is OpenSCAD?

-OpenSCAD is a free, open-source 3D CAD modeler.
-Unlike Blender or Fusion 360 where you sculpt or click to create shapes, OpenSCAD uses code.
-You write instructions describing your model, and OpenSCAD renders it.
+OpenSCAD is a free, open-source 3D CAD tool.
+But here's what makes it weird (in a good way): you don't sculpt or click to create shapes.
+You write code.
+Describe your model in text, and OpenSCAD renders it.

-• Reproducible: Share code instead of files—anyone can regenerate your exact model
+• Reproducible: Share code, not files.
+Anyone can regenerate your exact model.

-• Automation: Generate variations programmatically with loops and functions
+• Automation: Generate 50 size variations with a for loop

 Step 1: Generate Your First .scad File

-Instead of starting with a blank file, let's generate one from a photo:
+Skip the blank file.
+Let's generate one from a photo:

 Step 2: Install OpenSCAD